namnh68/Debugging_Openstack_with_Pycharm-Pro5/README.md

 ##### Step 3.2: Configuration API-worker on VM

-Because Pycharm-Pro5 debug just one process so we have to configure on VM other that neutron-server run only one process.
+Because Pycharm-Pro5 debug only one process so we have to configure on VM other that neutron-server run only one process.

 Edit configure file /etc/neutron/neutron.conf.
 At first line we change api_workers = -1